computation-structures/course/L14_Caches_and_the_Memory_Hierarchy.md

 slower circuit performance due to increased capacitive loads.</p>

 <p>Dynamic random-access memories (DRAMs) are optimized for capacity and
 low cost, sacrificing access latency.
-As we&#700;ll see in this chapter, we&#700;ll use both SRAMs and DRAMs to build a hybrid memory hierarchy that provides low average latency and high capacity &#8212; an attempt to get the best of both worlds!</p>
+As we&#700;ll see in this lecture, we&#700;ll use both SRAMs and DRAMs to build a hybrid memory hierarchy that provides low average latency and high capacity &#8212; an attempt to get the best of both worlds!</p>